Pixie-Axerup/github2confluence/README.md

 ##About
 This is a GitHub Action for Creating and Updating Confluence pages from GitHub markdown pages.
 It uses [md2cf](https://pypi.org/project/md2cf/).

+Currently it uses the following parameters:
+--host
+--token
+--parent_id
+--space
+--strip-top-header
+--beautify-folders
+--only-changed
+--preface-markdown
+and folder or file

+The action takes the top header as the name of the Confluence page.

 To use this Action, create a GitHub Action workflow file looking like this, and place it in folder .github/workflows: